cryptosimb19/PodFlex/replit.md

-# FlexAccess - Gym Membership Pod Sharing Platform
+# FlexPod - Gym Membership Pod Sharing Platform

 ## Overview

-FlexAccess is a mobile-first web application designed to make high-end gym memberships (starting with Bay Club) more affordable by connecting people who want to share membership costs.
+FlexPod is a mobile-first web application designed to make high-end gym memberships (starting with Bay Club) more affordable by connecting people who want to share membership costs.
 The platform replaces ad-hoc WhatsApp coordination with a secure, streamlined experience for discovering and joining membership "pods."

 **Core Problem**: Pods (shared memberships) are scattered across chats, pricing is unclear, and trust/payment handling is manual.